Quick Answer

 Unlike basic chatbots that jump to answers, Claude often shows its work.
 For complex questions, it breaks problems into steps, checks assumptions, and explains its logic.
 This makes outputs more reliable—and easier for you to verify.

 Claude is not born smart.
-It is trained—through a unique method called Constitutional AI.
+It is trained—through a unique method called Constitutional AI, developed by Anthropic, the company behind Claude.

 Step 1: Pre-training (The Foundation)

-Claude reads massive amounts of public text: books, articles, code, forums.
+Claude reads massive amounts of public text: books, articles, code, forums, scientific papers.
 It learns grammar, facts, reasoning patterns, and common sense.
-This is standard for large language models.
+This is standard for large language models and similar to how GPT-4 and Gemini are built.

 Step 2: Constitutional AI (The Differentiator)